Kmeakin/walrus-report/src/20-reference.md

 printf("The value of x is %d\n", x);
 ```
 This code reads from the memory region denoted by `x`, even though that memory
-is uninitialized.
+is uninitialised.
 In other words, it produces undefined behaviour.
 Walrus removes
-the possibility of reading from uninitialized variables by making a let-statement
+the possibility of reading from uninitialised variables by making a let-statement
-without an initializing expression a syntax error.
+without an initialising expression a syntax error.

-Rust *does* manage to allow separate definition and initialization of variables,
+Rust *does* manage to allow separate definition and initialisation of variables,
 without undefined behaviour creeping into user programs, by performing a
-data-flow analysis to check that each variable has been initialized in every
+data-flow analysis to check that each variable has been initialised in every
 possible path of control flow before it is first read from.
 This feature was
 left out of Walrus for lack of time.